 Define communication protocols.
 Teams need explicit guidelines about when to use email versus portal conversations.
 Emergency issues might still warrant phone calls.
 Routine updates belong in the collaboration platform.

 Train stakeholders gradually.
 Clients and partners need time to adapt.
 Provide clear instructions.
 Demonstrate value through improved response times and better organization.
+Understanding why customer experience matters for residential developers helps frame these training conversations around client benefits than internal convenience.

 Automate routine communications.
 Set up notifications for milestone completions, approval requests, and deadline reminders.
 Automation reduces manual follow-ups while keeping projects moving.